I learned to fly at the Airways Flying Club, Booker, Buckinghamshire, England where, in 1969/70, I earned my PPL, IMC

 In 1976 I was posted to the Central Flying School (RAF Cranwell at the time) to train as a Qualified Flying Instructor (QFI), and on graduation returned to RAF Linton on Ouse, but this time as an instructor.

 After about two years as a QFI I lost my aircrew medical category because of a mysterious neurological illness, and reckoned I’d better do something else for a living because I didn’t see myself getting my aircrew medical category back again.

 I had always dallied with the idea of being a journalist, so I thought I’d try it, and applied to Flight International.
 In 1979, after 6 months’ probation, they took me on as Air Transport Reporter.

-The rest is Flight International/FlightGlobal history, but in parallel I always worked freelance for international news broadcasting media and for documentary channels like Discovery and National Geographic.
+I left the permanent staff of Flight International/FlightGlobal on 3 May 2015, but still do regular freelance work for them.
+In parallel with my work for Flight, I had always worked freelance for international news broadcasting media and for documentary channels like Discovery and National Geographic.
 I still do.

 And I am still Flight International/FlightGlobal’s Consulting Editor.